Blog

 Card Sharks

-game show of the 80sThis one got you clapping along right from the second it came on the air.
+Card Sharks title screen with giant playing cardsThis one got you clapping along right from the second it came on the air.

 52 oversized cards and a theme that sounds like its right outta a James Bond flick.